ScorpioArapsss/ScorpioArapsss/README.md

 - 👋 Hi, I’m @ScorpioArapsss
 - 👀 I’m interested in ice hockey, reading and playing video games
-- 🌱 I’m currently learning more about grade 12 math at home
+- 📚 I’m currently learning more about grade 12 math at home
-- 📫 I am contactable through my ...
+- 🎮 My favourite games is Metal Gear Solid

 <!---
 ScorpioArapsss/ScorpioArapsss is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.